TheSittingCat/Simple-DeepCoder-Implementation/README.md

 We make use of a Neural Network to find the best functions candidates that have a greater chance of satisfying the requirements.
 Then we use a classical Depth First Search up to some depth T to search the program state and test various combination of these functions.
 Note that the search itself is exhaustive, however it first searches over the functions that are assigned a greater probability by the Neural Net, thus the actual complexity of the problem should be lower in general.

 Please read the Project Report for a complete description of the methodology used as well as some examples.

+Dataset used in this implementation is courtesy of Dkamm, whose wonderful work on the same project can be found at https://github.com/dkamm/deepcoder.